 Cardigans can be the perfect layering garment for many seasons.
 If you’re looking for a sweater you can wear most of the year, a cardigan is the way to go.
 Cardigans also happen to be my favorite type of garment to design because the styles can vary so much.

-From dolman sleeves and bobble stitches to granny squares, you’ll find a little of everything in our cardigan patterns.
+From dolman sleeves and bobble stitches to granny squares, you’ll find a little of everything here.

 Drapey Puff Stitch Cardigan